sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 it to be one or become one.

 One feature which makes this "make sense" is the way that calling out to custom shell commands is done.
-The entire organization of the editor is very "unix-y".
+The entire philosophy of the editor is very "unix-y".

 I often want to mark commits in GitHub with a Co-Authored-By line, and here's how it's mapped: